mmadsen/HerokuCondaFlaskCeleryRedis/README.md

-# HerokuCondaFlaskAlembic:  Application Template #
+# HerokuCondaFlaskCeleryRedis:  Application Template #

-This template is suitable for setting up a Heroku application that runs Python applications using Anaconda Python, with the lightweight Flask web framework, and the Alembic/Flask-Migrate database migration manager.
+This template is suitable for setting up a Heroku application that runs Python applications using Anaconda Python, with the lightweight Flask web framework, and the Alembic/Flask-Migrate database migration manager, AND an asychronous task queue using Celery sitting on Redis.

-Applications built from this template assume Heroku-Postgres as the database backend (see below).
+Applications built from this template assume Heroku-Postgres as the database backend (see below) shared by `web` and `worker` processes (for substantive data).

 The application as represented here assumes that we set up both `staging` and `production` versions of the application on Heroku, and the instructions below reflect this.
 For